eik-lib/microbundle/README.md

 ## [Usage instructions](https://eik.dev/docs/mapping_bundling)

-This fork isn't intended to stay around, once we microbundle supports supports import maps we'll update the docs in the above link to point to microbundle instead of this fork.
+This fork isn't intended to stay around, once microbundle supports import maps we'll update the docs in the above link to point to microbundle instead.

 ## Functionality we intend to contribute upstream